khalid-naami/khalid-naami.github.io/blog/2026-04-28-options-vomma-convexity-of-vega.md

 ---
-title: "Options Vomma: Understanding the Vol of Vol and Vega Convexity"
+title: "Options Vomma: Understanding Vega Convexity"
 description: What is Vomma and how does it drive the accelerating risks and rewards during volatility spikes?
 Learn the secrets of Vega convexity.
 authors: [khalid]
 tags: [Dashboard Options, options, trading, derivatives, vomma, vega, vol-of-vol]